Eilean Donan Castle

 From the car park, go through the gate on the right to head straight towards the Victorian suspension bridge.
 Cross the bridge and enjoy the view of the 45-meter Falls of Measach plummeting into the deep.
 A little further down the gorge, a viewing platform offers wonderful view of the waterfall and the bridge.
 Alternatively, go to the gate on the left to take a leisurely stroll around a hillside woodland.

-Lael Forest Garden Walk
+Lael Forest Garden

 The Lael Forest Garden Walk is a pleasant walk in Scotland’s northernmost arboretum.